 Olivia Chocolate Bunnies and Eggs

 This year, they’ve brought back their allergy-friendly chocolate Easter bunnies in dark, white, and “milk” varieties.
 They’re organic, vegan, and made with over a 1/2 pound of chocolate!
-We’re not sure if they will still be selling their popular vegan Cocomilk Chocolate Eggs decorated with their dairy-free white chocolate – ask if interested!
+They’re also selling their popular vegan Cocomilk Chocolate Eggs decorated with their dairy-free white chocolate.
 This company is located in Quebec Canada, but they do ship throughout North America.

 - Website to Order: oliviachocolatiers.com and amazon.com